PEtab-dev/libpetab-python/doc/development.rst

    (e.g., ``v1.0.0``), and the release title to ``libpetab-python $RELEASE_TAG``
    (e.g., ``libpetab-python v1.0.0``).

 5. Check that the release is now available on PyPI.
    The upload to PyPI is performed automatically by a GitHub Actions workflow, which may take a few minutes to complete.

+6. Merge the main branch back into the `develop` branch.

 Style guide
 -----------